marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Quantitative and qualitative methods
-  - Data analysis and visualization
+  - Data analysis, visualization, statistics
   - Understanding how people/users think

 # Education to show in About widget